-- 1 tablespoon madras curry powder ( yellow curry powder)
+- 1 tablespoon madras curry powder ( or yellow curry powder)

 Singapore Noodle Sauce:

-Make the Singapore Noodle Sauce, stirring the ingredients together in a small bowl.
+- Make the Singapore Noodle Sauce mixture: stir the ingredients together in a small bowl.
 Set by the stove.

-Pat dry the tofu and cut into ¾ inch cubes.
-Heat oil in a wok, over medium heat and add ¼ teaspoon kosher salt directly into the oil.
-Swirl and add cracked pepper if you like, and when the oil is hot, carefully add the tofu.
-Using a metal spatula, stir, flip and let tofu get golden, being patient, about 10 minutes.
-Place the tofu on a paper towel-lined plate.
+- Pat dry the chicken/tofu and cut into ¾ inch cubes. ( If using shrimp, leave whole) Heat oil in a wok, over medium heat and add ¼ teaspoon kosher salt directly into the oil.
+Swirl and add cracked pepper if you like, and when the oil is hot, carefully add the chicken/tofu/shrimp.
+Using a metal spatula, stir, flip and let it get golden, being patient.
+Place on a paper towel-lined plate.

-Add the onion to the wok and stir 3 minutes, on medium-high heat, until fragrant, then add carrots, bell pepper and snow peas and garlic.
+- Add the onion to the wok, or large skillet, and stir 3 minutes, on medium-high heat, until fragrant, then add carrots, bell pepper and snow peas and garlic.
 Continue stirring for just a couple minutes, until just wilted.
 Make a well in the center of the veggies, and add a drop of oil, then pour in the eggs, scrambling them and chopping them up a bit with the metal spatula.
 Incorporate them into the veggies, then slide the whole veggie egg mixture onto a plate, setting aside.

-Spread the noodles out as best you can in the wok and slide the veggies and seared tofu back into the wok and sprinkle with 1 tablespoon curry powder, ½ teaspoon salt and ½ teaspoon turmeric and toss and stir until everything is evenly coated.
+- Spread the noodles out as best you can in the wok and slide the cooked veggies and seared chicken/ tofu/ shrimp back into the wok and sprinkle with 1 tablespoon curry powder, ½ teaspoon salt and ½ teaspoon turmeric and toss and stir until everything is evenly coated.